RE Grants for Schools FAQs

 Where can I find the Ofsted 'Information about this school' section?

-Am I guaranteed to receive a grant if my application fits the criteria?
+Is my school guaranteed to receive a grant if my application fits the criteria?

 We try hard to award grants to as many qualifying state secondary schools as possible.
 However, grant availability is not unlimited, particularly at busy times, so nothing is guaranteed and there could be a considerable delay between application and a decision.
 We will let you know if this is longer than 60 days from application submission.